izzysale/izzysale/README.md

 - 🌱 I’m currently learning python / c++
 - 💞️ I’m looking to collaborate on anything beginner!
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: i really like piano
+- ⚡ Fun fact: i like piano
 <!---
 izzysale/izzysale is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.